2nd version (revised)

-Dad’s brows were locked tightly.
-He walked to the door in large steps and got down his coat and hat from the coat hanger near the door, “I am going out to check, you guys wait inside.”
+Dad’s brows were locked tightly together.
+He walked to the door with large steps and took down his coat and hat from the hanger near the door, “I am going out to check, you guys wait inside.”

 “But it’s so dark outside, how can you see?”
 Cai pushed me away, started to walk towards the door with a lame leg, “ I am going with you.”

 “No, Cai, stay with your sister.
 It’s too dangerous outside.”

 “But I want to go, I can help.”
 Cai insisted, still walking towards the door.

 “I said it was too dangerous, can’t you understand!”
 Dad was furious all of a sudden, and his voice carried impatient anger.
 His shrunken body seemed to be expanding to its limit: “What kind of help can you be!
 Stop messing with things around here!”

 Dad tightened a rope around his waist to secure the coat and put on his hat.
 He pushed on the door with all of his strength and managed only to crack it open a slit.
 The wind that roared in swiped off his hat from his head with a terrible shriek.
 Dad didn’t stop pushing, and finally made the gap large enough for him to go through.
 His eyes were forced open, forming two thin slits, and the skin on his face was brushed back by the wind and stuck tightly on the bones.
 For a second I thought he was going to be blown back to the room like the hat.
 But he successfully squeezed himself out, and got buried in front of the door by the blizzard and the night.

 The door got slammed back into its frame with a bang.